Scenarios

 3. In-depth understanding

-Disadvantages of Scenarios
+Challenges of Scenarios

 1. Effective persona definitions

-2. Accurate Scenario mapping
+2. Accurate scenario mapping

 3. Time and cost consuming